 A stainless-steel sink is hard-wearing, easy to clean, resistant to high temperatures, and cost-effective.
 But be wary of choosing the cheapest steel option as this may scratch and dent easily.

+Your tiles won’t be exposed to as much wear and tear as your flooring or worktops, so a budget-friendly ceramic can be just as good as pricey porcelain or cement options.
+Experiment with unusual arrangements; try laying great-value metro tiles in a herringbone pattern and fill with an on-trend colored grout – simple but effective.
 Shop around for the best price.
-Your tiles won’t be exposed to as much wear and tear as your flooring or worktops, so a budget-friendly ceramic can be just as good as pricey porcelain or cement options.
-Experiment with unusual arrangements; try laying great-value metro tiles in a herringbone pattern and fill with an on-trend coloured grout – simple but effective.